dmytro-demchyna/schema-keeper/README.md

 `pg_dump -s` is for *recreating* schemas.
 SchemaKeeper is for *tracking and reviewing* schema changes in Git.

-- **One file per object.** `pg_dump -s` produces a single file where every change hides in the same diff.
-SchemaKeeper gives each object its own file, so `git status` alone shows which tables, functions, or triggers were touched.
+- **One file per object.** `pg_dump -s` puts the entire schema into a single file.
+SchemaKeeper gives each object its own file, so changed objects show up as changed files in `git status`.
 - **Built-in drift detection.** `schemakeeper verify` compares a live database against the committed dump and prints unified diffs.

 ## Installation